ricardobcl/Dotted-Version-Vectors/README.md

 We pass a function to `reconcile` that adds all values.
 The returning DVVSet has the same causal information, but now has only one value (18), which was not present in the previous DVVSet.
-Thus, we store it in the AL.

 ##### Last Write Wins

 There is a special case of reconcile, named **last-write-wins** (lww), where we also want to reduce all values to a single one, but that value *must* be already present in the DVVSet.
-Thus, we let the winning value stay in the same *Dot* as before.
+Thus, we let the winning value stay in the same Dot as before.
 This function named `lww` has the same parameters as `reconcile`, but the function it receives is a **less or equal** [ordering function][ord fun].
 Thus, this `Fun(A,B)` returns `true` if A compares less than or equal to B, `false` otherwise.
-Using that, we keep the greatest value (*note*: we preemptively discard values besides the head of a triplet).
-Only using `lww`, it is impossible to have two DVVSet comparing equal and having different values (provided that we use a consistent ordering function).
+Using that, we keep the greatest value (*note*: we preemptively discard values besides the first Dot in each triplet).

 Here is an (Erlang) example of using `lww` in a DVVSet with values types `{Value, Timestamp}`: